mhrice/RemFx/README.md

 ```

 ## Training
-Before training, it is important that you have downloaded the starter datasets (see above) and set DATASET_ROOT.
+Before training, it is important that you have downloaded the starter datasets (see above) and set `$DATASET_ROOT`.
 This project uses the [pytorch-lightning](https://www.pytorchlightning.ai/index.html) framework and [hydra](https://hydra.cc/) for configuration management.
 All experiments are defined in `cfg/exp/`.
 To train with an existing experiment run
 ```
 python scripts/train.py +exp={experiment_name}